OfFalse/ae-top-trumps/README.md

 ## Project Roadmap and Scope Definition

-The project adhered to a timeline, prioritising both core functionality and several Non-Functional Requirements (NFRs).

 The project scope is strictly defined as a **UI-only application**.
 The focus is placed intensely on client-side state management, input validation, component rendering, and rigorous NFR compliance.
 Backend integration is limited to fetching industry standard skill labels via an **API call** for the skill list.
 Crucially, the application is **stateless**, meaning data is not persisted after the browser session.

+Demonstrated below is an overview of the milestones set out to be achieved in order to deliver a Top Trump Profile Generator.

 <img src="./assets/AE-Wireframe-Project%20Plan.drawio.png" alt="Project plan is phases" width="1000px">

 ## Business Justification and Strategic Value

 In a fast-paced **consultancy environment**, the ability to quickly assemble effective project teams is a vital competitive advantage.
-Resourcing managers, responsible for assigning candidates to roles, and bid teams constantly face the challenge of evaluating numerous candidates to find the ideal fit for client engagements.
+Resourcing managers, responsible for assigning candidates to roles, constantly face the challenge of evaluating numerous candidates to find the ideal fit for client engagements.
 Traditional methods, such as manually sifting through CVs or complex spreadsheets, are time-consuming and prone to inconsistency.
 This project addresses this inefficiency by developing a tool for instant, standardised skills visualisation.

 The core business driver is the need for **rapid evaluation**.
 Resourcers must assess a consultant's core competencies **at a glance**.
 By distilling a profile down to five key skills in a clear, visual format, the Top Trump Generator enables quick comparisons.
-The skills list must be based on **industry standards** to align internal descriptions with client terminology in Request for Proposals and project briefs, streamlining bidding and enhancing professional engagements.
+The skills list must be based on **industry standards** to align internal descriptions with client terminology in Request for Proposals and project briefs, streamlining and enhancing professional engagements.

 ### Gamification: The Top Trump Format